 With over four million miles of roads crisscrossing the United States, from 15 lane interstates to residential streets, roads are among the most visible and familiar forms of infrastructure.
-In 2016 alone, U.S. roads carried people and goods over three trillion miles-or more than 300 round trips between Earth and Pluto.
-After a slight dip during the 2008 recession, Americans are driving more and vehicle miles travelled is at its second highest-ever level, second only to 2007.
+In 2016 alone, U.S. roads carried people and goods over 3.2 trillion miles-or more than 300 round trips between Earth and Pluto.
+After a slight dip during the 2008 recession, Americans are driving more and vehicle miles travelled hit a record high in 2016.